Can Redwire Corporation (RDW) Remain Competitive?

 Sponsored

-The average price from analysts is $15.00.
-Today, the average trading volume of RDW was 654.97K shares.
+The average price from analysts is $15.00, which is $2.84 above the current price.
+Today, the average trading volume of RDW was 731.57K shares.

 RDW’s Market Performance

-RDW stocks went up by 8.12% for the week, with a monthly drop of -7.41% and a quarterly performance of 1.69%.
-The volatility ratio for the week stands at 14.70% while the volatility levels for the past 30 days are set at 8.27% for Redwire Corporation.
-The simple moving average for the period of the last 20 days is 0.37% for RDW stocks with a simple moving average of -0.40% for the last 200 days.
+RDW stocks went up by 18.63% for the week, with a monthly jump of 11.66% and a quarterly performance of 21.60%.
+The volatility ratio for the week stands at 7.91% while the volatility levels for the past 30 days are set at 8.98% for Redwire Corporation.
+The simple moving average for the period of the last 20 days is 20.66% for RDW stocks with a simple moving average of 18.03% for the last 200 days.

 Analysts’ Opinion of RDW